abdelhakim96/abdelhakim96/README.md

 🎓 I'm a PhD student at Aarhus University

-👀 I’m interested in learning-based optimal control, autonomous systems, and underwater robotics
+👀 I’m interested in learning-based optimal control, autonomous systems, and machine learning

-🤝  I’m looking forward to collaborating on projects in underwater robotics autonomy

 📫 You can drop me a message at abdelhakim@ece.au.dk